Philotheephilix/The-City-Web3-Metaverse/README.md

 A decentralized and transparent platform for enhancing government transparency and citizen engagement through privacy-focused blockchain technology.

 ---
+### DEPLOYMENT MAYBE RANDOMLY LOSE DATABASE CONNECTIVITY REFRESH THE PAGE (15-20pages), IF DATA IS MISSING

 ## 📖 Project Overview
 **Thoonga Nagaram** is a pioneering platform designed to facilitate transparency in government actions and enable privacy-centric, decentralized citizen data management.
 By leveraging zero-knowledge (ZK) technology and anonymous protocols, Thoonga Nagaram allows citizens to manage grievances, monitor government expenditures, and interact with services without compromising privacy.